-Above are some largish well-formed examples of Tasmanian stones sent to me recently for cutting.
+Above are some largish well-formed examples of Tasmanian stones sent to me for cutting a while back.
 The 4.9 ct sapphire pictured above is a nice example of the dogs-tooth shaped crystal habit.

-I have been examining the sapphire above whilst trying to determine the best orientation, taking into account inclusions/cracks etc.
+I examined the sapphire above and tried to determine the best orientation, taking into account inclusions/cracks etc.

-I think the orientation above will give the cleanest stone with the highest yield – so many factors involved in creating the best final product.
-A rectangular cushion cut, the Tsunami 311, as per this post is the selection.
+I decided that the orientation above would give the cleanest stone with the highest yield – so many factors involved in creating the best final product.
+A rectangular cushion cut, the Tsunami 311, as per this post was the selection.